-Sometimes, being fair means that the Inquiry must share what an applicant or relevant witness has told us, including allegations, with the organisation who was responsible for their care when a child or with any person named by them as an abuser.
-Where we do this, we share an appropriately redacted (blacked out) version of your statement.
+Sometimes, being fair means that the Inquiry must share what an applicant or relevant witness has told us with the organisation which was responsible for their care when they were a child.
+That includes any allegations that a particular person abused children, in which case we may also have to share the allegations with that person.
+Where we do this, we share an appropriately redacted (blacked-out) version of your statement.

-This happens (i) where an organisation and/or abuser has a legitimate interest in knowing that allegation(s) have been made and/or (ii) to allow us to carry out our investigations.
+This only happens where an organisation and/or abuser has a legitimate interest in knowing that one or more allegations have been made and/or to allow us to carry out our investigations.